bianchi-ed/discord.js-bot-model/README.md

 Boten Anna is a Discord Bot being developed using node.js in conjunction with discord.js and axios.

-The primary goal of this project is to learn and gain hands-on experience in node.js development and web development in general.
+The first goal of this project is to learn and gain hands-on experience in node.js development and web development in general.

-In addition, Boten Anna aims to leverage various APIs and provide features for data retrieval, Discord server management, entertainment, and more.
+The second goal is to present a user-friendly and customizable a Discord bot blue-print that includes fundamental moderation and utility commands.
+Additionally, it features a dynamic folder structure, which promotes better organization of commands and events for enhanced usability.

 ## Table of Contents
 - [Pre-Requisites](#Pre-Requisites)